stephanhorvath/rust-audio-dev-blog/_posts/2024-10-24-let-there-be-wav.md

 With the Some(writer), the second `.unwrap()` ensures that there is a valid WavWriter before calling `.finalize()`, which writes the remaining buffered data to the file, and closes it.

+# Reflections

+In this first step of building my first audio application in Rust, I’ve learned several things I'd like to highlight:

+- **Understanding `cpal`**: I learned how to initialise a host, and configure audio input devices in order to record microphone input.
+- **Error Handling in Rust**: I experimented with different ways to handle errors, learning the importance of robust error management in Rust applications.
+- **Concurrency and Ownership**: I learned a bit more about how Rust’s ownership model works in concurrent programming, especially regarding the use of `Arc` and `Mutex` to safely share resources between threads.
+- **WAV File Format**: Understanding the structure of WAV files and how to write them programmatically with `hound`.

+# What’s Next?

+Now that I’ve got the basic recording down, here’s what I want to tackle next:

+- **Continuous Recording**: I want to make it so the recording can run until I decide to stop it.
+This means tweaking the input stream to keep it alive and listen for a stop command.